PrecisionStudioAI/FLUJO/SERVER.md

 # Create a swap file (if not already done)
 npm run setup:swap

-# Use the memory-constrained build process
+# Use the ultra-low-memory build process
-npm run build:low-memory
+npm run deploy:1gb
 ```

 ### Server won't start